Most small businesses need to use petty cash; this is money that is withdrawn from the bank account and used to buy small sundry items.

 Keeping Petty Cash in an office is a tempting target unless it is kept secure.
 Make sure that it is kept under lock and key at all times with limited access.
 It is usually a good idea to make one person responsible for looking after it.

-A locking box is usually a good idea, but if you are keeping a lot of money on business premises overnight it is probably well worth investing in a secure safe and installing this securely so that it cannot easily be moved or tampered with.
+A locking box is usually a good idea, but if you are keeping a lot of money on business premises, overnight it is probably well worth investing in a secure safe and installing it securely.

 Return from petty cash to Business Accounting Basics page.